-In most states, homeowners pay their property taxes twice a year.
+In most states, homeowners pay their property taxes are due at the end of the year or paid in arrears.
 If you’re selling your home four months before those taxes are due, you’ll need to pay the prorated amount for the final months you’re living in the home.

 Similar to property taxes, if your community has a homeowner’s association (HOA), your dues are probably charged monthly, quarterly, or once a year.
 If it’s one of the last two, you’ll need to include prorated dues in your closing costs, so the buyer isn’t stuck paying for months before they owned the house.

-In especially buyer-friendly markets, you might be asked to provide a monetary seller credit or seller "concession".
+In especially buyer-friendly market conditions, you might be asked to provide a monetary closing credit or seller "concession".
 Both of these terms refer to a credit that you apply toward the buyer's closing costs.
 By doing so, you’re reducing the amount of cash the buyer will need to pay at the time of closing.

 Some sellers may reject credits altogether, depending on the nature of the deal.
 Sellers may also negotiate a credit in lieu of necessary fixes when submitting their offer.
 Either way, if you agree to provide a buyer credit, then that amount will be deducted from your proceeds at the time of closing.

-Once you get an offer on your home and go under contract, it's not uncommon for the buyer to ask for certain repairs to be completed prior to closing.
+Once you get an offer on your home and go under contract, it's not uncommon for the buyer to ask for a monetary credit in lieu of repairs being made.
 The buyer will perform a home inspection which might reveal critical fixes that must be completed prior to closing.
-These are costs you'll cover prior to closing but should be factored into the total cost to sell your property.
-Examples of fixes might include:

 How to Reduce Seller Closing Costs